This post may contain affiliate links. Please read our disclosure policy.

 ✨ Leave the pot uncovered.
 Keeping the lid off lets the sauce reduce and concentrate, giving you that rich, deeply flavored gravy.

 ✨ This is even better the next day.
-Sunday gravy tastes incredible after resting overnight, so don’t hesitate to make it ahead if you’re planning a big family meal.
+Sunday gravy becomes even richer after resting overnight, so it’s a fantastic make-ahead meal for holidays, Sunday dinners, and family gatherings.

 Ingredients + Key Notes

-- Italian sausage, ground beef, and ground pork: This mix builds layers of flavor.
-The ground meats melt into the sauce and fortify it from the inside, while the sausage seasons the gravy as it simmers.
+Italian sausage, ground beef, and ground pork: This mix builds layers of flavor.
+The ground meats enrich the meatballs, while the sausage seasons the gravy as it simmers.

 🥣 How to Make Italian Sunday Gravy

 Prep the meats.
 Preheat the oven.
 Line two baking sheets with foil and lightly brush with olive oil.
 Arrange the pork neck bones or country-style ribs on one sheet and the Italian sausage on the other.
-Brush the tops lightly with olive oil, then roast until nicely browned.
+Brush the tops lightly with olive oil, then roast until deeply browned and caramelized.
 Set aside.

 Build the flavor base.
 Carefully drain off some of the excess fat, then add the onion, garlic, and carrots to the pot.
 Cover and cook until softened and fragrant.
 Pour in the red wine and scrape up any browned bits from the bottom of the pot.
 Let the wine simmer until reduced by about half.

 Start the gravy.
-Add the whole tomatoes with their juice, tomato paste, and water.
-Stir well to combine.
-Add the basil, rosemary, dried oregano, bay leaves, salt, and pepper.
+Add the whole tomatoes with their juices, tomato paste, and water, stirring well to combine.
+Add the basil, rosemary, oregano, bay leaves, salt, and pepper.

 Add the meats and simmer.
-Return the browned ground meats to the pot, followed by the roasted pork and sausage.
-Bring the gravy to a gentle boil, then reduce the heat and simmer uncovered for 3–4 hours, stirring occasionally.
+Return the browned ground meat to the pot, followed by the roasted pork and sausage.
+Bring the gravy to a gentle boil, then reduce the heat and simmer uncovered for 3–4 hours, stirring occasionally, until the sauce is rich and deeply flavored and the meats are fall-apart tender.

 Finish with meatballs.
-Stir the gravy well, making sure to move the meats around, then gently add the meatballs.
-Continue to simmer until the meatballs are heated through and the flavors are fully developed.
+Stir the gravy well, gently moving the meats around the pot, then add the meatballs.
+Continue simmering until the meatballs are heated through and the flavors have fully come together.
 Remove the bay leaves before serving.

 Storing + Reheating + Freezing + Make-Ahead Tips